Science

 The Michigan Science Standards and the NGSS Require Tools for Ambitious Science Teaching

-View the Ambitious Science Teaching Website.
+View the Ambitious Science Teaching website(opens in new window).
 Great teaching can be learned.
 This website provides tools and resources that support ambitious science instruction at the middle school and high school levels.
 Ambitious teaching deliberately aims to get students of all racial, ethnic, and class backgrounds to understand science ideas, participate in the discourses of the discipline, and solve authentic problems.
-They describe 4 core instructional strategies that support this kind of teaching.
-These “high-leverage” practices make up the Science Learning Framework, and have been selected based on extensive research of how young people learn science, on authentic forms of science activity, and how teachers learn to appropriate new practices.
-MI Excel (MDE's efforts to define the blueprint for district turnaround) recommends the vision of ambitious science.

 NGSS Professional Development Workshops From Create for STEM